 When Mosheh Declined the Messenger of YHVH

-We should recall that there was a messenger that led the people out of Egypt and went before them in the pillar of cloud and fire, to guide and to defend them day and night (Exo 13:21) in the wilderness for forty years.
-But because it was YHVH who was guiding His people in the person of His Messenger, He demanded unconditional obedience to him.
+We should recall that there was a messenger, who led the people out of Egypt and went before them in the pillar of cloud and fire, to guide and to defend them day and night (Exo 13:21) in the wilderness for forty years.
+But because it was the Eternal who was guiding His people in the person of His messenger, He demanded unconditional obedience to him.
+He said concerning this messenger,

 Beware of his presence and listen to his voice.
 Do not rebel against him, for he is not going to pardon your transgression, for My Name is in him.
 (Exo 23:21)